fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Get-AzureManagedCache.md

 ```

 ## DESCRIPTION
-The **Get-AzureManagedCache** cmdlet get the azure_2 Caches in your account.
+The **Get-AzureManagedCache** cmdlet get the Azure Caches in your account.
-By default, it gets all azure_2 Caches in the account.
+By default, it gets all Azure Caches in the account.
-To get a particular azure_2 Cache, use the *Name* parameter.
+To get a particular Azure Cache, use the *Name* parameter.
-An azure_2 Cache is a secure, dedicated cache that provides extremely fast access to data.
+An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about azure_2 Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.

 ## EXAMPLES